Design: Susan Matthews

 Separation of Yin-Yang along the centerline into right-left, front-back, in-out, and up-down has several benefits that combine to create a fluid center and release a stiff core.

-The new 2-DVD Set by Master George Xu titled Universal Principle of Yin-Yang in the Practice of Taiji, Bagua and Xing-Yi is dedicated to describing applications of this universal principle.
+The video Set by Master George Xu titled Universal Principle of Yin-Yang in the Practice of Taiji, Bagua and Xing-Yi is dedicated to describing applications of this universal principle.